 She also told her story at the 2019 Patient-Focused Drug Development meeting for the Food and Drug Administration (FDA), organized by MPNRF to keep the MPN patient experience at the heart of the lengthy drug development process.
 And she took part in a one-year yoga and MPN study.
 “If I get fatigued now, I use what I learned about how to breath and stretch.
 I can do it in a chair – I meditate.”

-I am taking Hydroxeria a medication that has a track record and has worked well for me.
-I have found with PV that each person responds to the illness in different ways.
-I know that Hydroxeria is viewed by some as a medication that can over time lead to Leukemia –however I take the view that the illness itself might be the culprit not just the medication.
-I had serious auto accident when I was 22 and every day is a blessing – so I am not afraid of death.
-I believe that it is all about the quality of life.
+She understands that each person responds to the illness in different ways.
+“I had a serious auto accident when I was 22 and every day is a blessing – so I am not afraid of death.
+I believe that it is all about the quality of life.”

 Her initial advice to people living with an MPN is this: “Go to a university-level hematologist if at all possible, and take their advice.
 If you can go to an MPN specialist, do it − and work with your local doctor to implement their suggestions.
 Read all you can and be your own advocate.
 Join a support group.
 Mostly, don’t become obsessed by these illnesses.”

 She adds, “Do not believe those who give you a time frame for your life.
 None of us knows when we will pass from this world.”